terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 )
 ```

-Here we query everything of type scm:CSV and match the Id with the CSV of interest and query each row with the property Id of interest
+All the rows of CSV matching the column names will be displayed on running this query

 So yeah that's it, you can do all sorts of query on your CSV

 ### Export your CSV

 Now that we have imported our CSVs into our database we can do whatever we like or modify it however we want and Export this CSV back.

 Go to Documents, and filter for all CSV types to get a download option as shown and download the CSV.

 ![](/assets/uploads/5-export.png)

 So here we go, this tutorial shows a very simple way to import  CSVs into TerminusDB and play with them and do all sorts of useful cool queries, whatever you like.

-Earlier we had to do all the steps mentioned in [https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/ ](https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/), not anymore!
+Earlier we had to do all the steps mentioned in [TerminusDB: Importing, Reordering & Exporting a CSV](https://terminusdb.com/blog/2020/07/13/terminusdb-importing-reordering-exporting-a-csv/) not anymore!

 Now it's just a few button clicks and voilà!